Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

-A lace pattern can make your knitting look complex and delicate with just a couple basic stitches.
+A lace pattern can make your knitting look complex and delicate with just a couple of basic stitches.
 This is done by adding stitches in the middle of a row and strategically creating holes.
-In the rows that you create these stitches you will also be knitting others together so the overall stitch count remains the same.
+In the rows that you create these stitches, you will also be knitting others together, so the overall stitch count remains the same.

 Learn the technique below and follow the knit lace scarf pattern to practice knitting lace.

-There are two standard stitches needed to knit lace: yarn over and knit two together.
-They are both described below and the video below shows them in more detail if you have trouble visualizing the instructions.
+Two standard stitches are needed to knit lace: yarn over and knit two together.
+They are both described below, and the video below shows them in more detail if you have trouble visualizing the instructions.